 When we think about farm labor organizing in the United States, our thoughts almost immediately go to Cesar Chavez and the United Farm Workers in California.
 There is of course a good reason for that.
 But both before and after the UFW, there has been significant organizing of some of the nation’s most exploited labor forces.
 In the Midwest and South, one of the leading movements involved in this is the Farm Labor Organizing Committee.
 FLOC was founded in 1967 by Baldemar Velasquez, the 20 year old son of Mexican migrant farmworkers in the Midwest.
 FLOC initially sought to organize farmworkers on individual farms, but soon realized the limitations of that strategy because the farmers themselves didn’t hold the ultimate power over wages.
 The farmers sold their crops to the big food conglomerates.
 That’s where the power lies in the agricultural world.
 FLOC soon turned its attention to leveraging what power it could against food corporations.
 That strategy became full-fledged in 1979, when after a failed strike, it called for a consumer boycott against Campbell Soup.
 The boycott was of course the preferred tactic of Cesar Chavez (he preferred it to actually organizing farmworkers) and because of the grape boycott’s fame, it made a lot of sense for other farmworker organizing movements to borrow this.
 In 1987, this boycott was successful.
 Campbell signed a contract with both the farmers and FLOC to double wages, improve migrant housing, and provide a grievance procedure, which doesn’t sound sexy but is tremendously important for any worker who is too scared to complain about their lives otherwise.

-In organizing tomato workers, FLOC also became involved with pickle workers because the integration of the agricultural industry meant many of the companies it became involved with in fighting for tomato workers were also in cucumbers and pickles.
+In organizing tomato workers, FLOC also became involved with pickle workers because the integration of the agricultural industry meant many of the companies were also in cucumbers and pickles.
 Pickle growers relied heavily on sharecropping schemes in order to get around labor law, including child labor and the minimum wage.
 Given the harvest seasons, many FLOC workers were working tomatoes one week and pickles the next.
 The expansion made sense.
 Beginning in 1987, FLOC began engaging in pickle organizing and boycotts.
 A three-year campaign gave it a victory in the H.J.
 Heinz fields.
 In 1991, another campaign won the fields for Dean Foods.
 The large majority of Midwestern pickles were now picked by FLOC members.

 FLOC called the boycott against Mt.
 Olive on March 17, 1999.
 The North Carolina pickle company had a different labor force than the farms in FLOC home base of Ohio and Michigan.
 Those farms tended to be picked by Mexican-American laborers who had been long residents of the U.S. and who lived in Texas and Florida when they weren’t picking.
 But Mt.
 Olive hired guestworkers who had very few rights and no permanent status in the U.S. This was part of a longer history of North Carolina farmers searching the world for the most exploitable labor.
 While some found the paperwork in the guestworker program unwieldy, with African-Americans and then Caribbean guestworkers leaving their fields for better work, Mexican guestworkers became the next exploitable labor force.
 About 10,000 H-2A guestworkers labored in the North Carolina fields.
 Mt.
 Olive of course attempted to avoid any responsibility for the workers, saying that they did not employ these farmworkers so they had no control over the conditions of labor, even though they set the price at which they would buy the pickles.